Emergency Banking Act of 1933: Public reaction

-Much to everyone's relief, when the institutions reopened for business on March 13, 1933, depositors stood in line to return their stashed cash to neighborhood banks.
-Within two weeks, Americans had redeposited more than half of the currency that they had squirreled away before the bank suspension.
+When the institutions reopened for business on March 13, 1933, depositors stood in line to return their stashed cash to neighborhood banks.
+Within two weeks, Americans had redeposited more than half of the currency that they had legally withdrawn before the bank suspension.

-The stock market registered its approval as well.
-On March 15, 1933, the first day of stock trading after the extended closure of Wall Street, the Dow Jones Industrial Average gaining 8.26 points to close at 62.10; a gain of 15.34%.
+On March 15, 1933, the first day of stock trading after the extended closure of Wall Street, the Dow Jones Industrial Average, gaining 8.26 points to close at 62.10; a gain of 15.34%.
 As of October 2025, the gain still stands as the largest one-day percentage price increase ever.
 In hindsight, the nationwide Bank Holiday and the Emergency Banking Act of March 1933 are seen to have ended the bank runs that plagued the Great Depression.

-Hoarding gold becomes a crime
+Possession of monetary gold becomes a crime

 One month later, on April 5, 1933, President Roosevelt signed Executive Order 6102 criminalizing the possession of monetary gold by any individual, partnership, association or corporation and Congress passed a similar resolution in June 1933.

 1933 Banking Act

-This act was a temporary response to a major problem.
+This act was a temporary response to a major problem and remains in effect to this day.
 The 1933 Banking Act passed later that year presented elements of longer-term response, including the formation of the Federal Deposit Insurance Corporation (FDIC).